jdejesus7466/jdejesus7466/README.md

 I’m Joseph, a Software Engineering student at Arizona State University Polytechnic, passionate about building impactful projects and expanding my technical knowledge.

+## 2025 Work Experience 🖥️

+Since April 2025, I’ve been interning as a Quality Assurance Engineer at Pawgo, a Phoenix-based startup.
+In this role, I’m actively developing my expertise in end-to-end testing using Playwright, focusing on building reliable, automated test suites to ensure a seamless user experience across the platform.
+I’ve also gained hands-on experience writing YAML configuration files and setting up GitHub Actions workflows to integrate testing into the CI/CD pipeline.

 ## 2024 Work Experience 🏊

 Since May 2024, I’ve served as an Age Group Swim Coach for the Seville Country Club Sharks in Gilbert, Arizona.